 The bed and wardrobe/dresser combo took up most of the space in my little bedroom area, and I had to creep between the end of the bed and the wall to get to it.
 Pulling out the top drawer, I grabbed my little hairbrush from the top of the pile.
 Thanks to my jerk of a landlord, I would be forgoing a shower, but there was no way I was leaving my apartment without doing something with my unruly hair.
 I pulled open the mirrored wardrobe door and immediately screamed.

-I was looking directly into the mirror, yet I couldn't see my reflection.
+I was looking directly into the mirror, yet I couldn’t see my reflection.
 I could see the sofa in the living area, which was right behind me, but there was no Rae.
 Shrieking like a banshee, I turned and darted from the room, and fled my apartment, completely forgetting about my clothing.
-I ran out of the building and down the sidewalk.
+I dashed out of the building and into the frosty October morning.

-A man was out jogging and I approached him, desperate for help, an explanation of what was happening.
-The man didn't notice me, and continued on his path, headed straight for me.
+My feet hit the sidewalk, and I began frantically looking around for someone, anyone, who might be able to help me.
+A man was out jogging and I approached him, desperate for help, some explanation of what was happening.
+The man didn’t notice me, and continued on his path, headed straight for me.

 I could hear my pulse throbbing loudly in my ears as dread washed over me.
 Was I dead?
 The rapid heartbeat drumming in my skull said I couldn’t possibly be.
 I put two fingers to my throat, feeling for a pulse.
 I found none.
 I felt my chest and wrist as well, but still felt absolutely nothing whatsoever.
 I could hear my heartbeat, but not feel it.

-“What the hell?” and other expressions of disbelief ran through my head at light speed, but my rational mind couldn't form any explanation.
-I wasn't dead, I couldn't be.
-You're not alive, either, my instincts told me.
+I stood there in absolute disbelief; a million questions ran through my head at warp speed, but my rational mind couldn’t form any explanation.
+I wasn’t dead, I couldn’t be.
+You’re not alive, either, my instincts told me.
 I needed to find help.
 There had to be someone in the city who could explain to me what the hell was going on.

 I turned around and headed towards the hospital, which was located about six blocks from my apartment building.
 My first step was to check the morgue, to see if my body was there, and if that was a bust, I would check the other floors, to rule out a coma.
 Also, people died in hospitals all the time.
 Surely there would be another person like me lingering around, trying to make sense of what was going on.

-I reached the hospital sooner than I expected.
-Another benefit of astral travel, I suppose, if I was even in the astral plane.
+I reached the hospital sooner than I expected, probably due to the odd weightlessness of my...body?
 There were more people making their way in and out and around the building, but still I walked around completely unnoticed.
 I entered the hospital behind an older couple who were walking through the motion-sensor doors at the front.
-I had no way how to get down to the morgue, as I'd never had the displeasure of having to identify a body.
+I had no way how to get down to the morgue, as I’d never had the displeasure of having to identify a body.
 Now I was going there to possibly identify my own body.
 I shuddered at that thought, and turned my focus to the task at hand.